project-lighter/lighter/README.md

 Focus on your deep learning experiments and forget about (re)writing code. `lighter` is:
  1. **Task-agnostic**

-    Whether you’re working on classification, segmentation, or self-supervised learning, Lighter provides task-agnostic training logic that you can use out-of-the-box.
+    Whether you’re working on classification, segmentation, or self-supervised learning, `lighter` provides generalized training logic that you can use out-of-the-box.

  2. **Configuration-based**

-    Easily define, track, and reproduce experiments with Lighter’s configuration-driven approach, keeping all your hyperparameters organized.
+    Easily define, track, and reproduce experiments with `lighter`’s configuration-driven approach, keeping all your hyperparameters organized.

  3. **Customizable**

-    Seamlessly integrate your custom models, datasets, or transformations into Lighter’s flexible framework.
+    Seamlessly integrate your custom models, datasets, or transformations into `lighter`’s flexible framework.

 &nbsp;